 Step 1: Decide How Much To Sell Your Car For

 The price is a primary search criteria for any buyer, so you’ll want to pick a number that reflects your car’s worth but will attract reasonable buyer inquiries relatively quickly.
+This is one of the most critical factors to selling your car.
 There are many ways to go about determining it, but the quickest is to visit the Kelley Blue Book (KBB) website.

-KBB doesn’t factor in your locale or compare live listings, so a second opinion might be a good idea.
-Shift’s car pricing tool takes all that and more into account, and it’s totally free.
+(Bear in mind: KBB doesn’t factor in your locale or compare live listings, so a second opinion might be a good idea.)

 Once you have some figures in hand, consider your urgency, willingness to negotiate, and the car’s condition to arrive at your listing price.